Evert-R/findme-eat/README.md

 - view all available photos
 - Get directions from your location
 - Select vehicle for directions
-- Swicth to full screen mode
+- Switch to full screen mode
+- Single column view for mobile decices
+- dual or triple column view for desktop devices
+- Auto adjust to one column for tablets in portrait mode

 ### Optional Features to be implemented later